Raeyan0786/Instagram-master/README.md

 # Instagram App
-In this project we perform CRUD operations and hibernet mapping.
+In this project we perform CRUD operations, Authentication for singin or signup and hibernet mapping.

 # Framework and language used
 * Springboot Framework.